 Fire/Rescue Communications are handled by the Groveland Police Department, which staffs the Emergency Communication Center 24/7, 365 days a year.

 Groveland Fire Rescue operates a fleet of nine vehicles including 3 Engine Companies, 1 Ladder Company, 2 Squad Companies, a combination Company, and a 2,000 gallon water tanker.
 The Fire Chief’s car (Car 1) is used for incident command purposes and for the chief to conduct official business in (see apparatus page).
 Utilizing this equipment, the Department serves the town in all areas of fire suppression, motor vehicle accident response, alarm investigations, emergency medical services, public education, and any other public assistance requiring our personnel and/or equipment.

 Emergency Medical Services are under the management of the EMS Division.
-All firefighters are certified to at least the “First Responder” level, with thirteen currently holding EMT certification.
+All firefighters are certified to at least the “First Responder” level, with fifteen currently holding EMT certification.
 Medical training and operations are rapidly expanding in order to provide the town with first class emergency medical services.